How do I apply?

 Do you offer part time options?

 Yes, a student wishing to enroll part time can earn a PRIME degree in two academic years.
+International students need to check with OISSS in regards to whether their visa status allows them to be a part time student.
 Also, a student enrolled in a Brown University PhD program can spread their PRIME courses over several years.

 What is involved in the globalization experience?